mrted/payment-page-tailwindcss/README.md

-# payment-page with tailwindcss.
+# payment page with tailwindcss.
 I will soon work on responsiveness.
 Enjoy.